How to discover and protect activity in Copilot and other generative AI apps in Microsoft Purview

 - Compliance controls to apply the best practices for handling data and storing policies

-For supported generative AI sites like ChatGPT, check out Microsoft’s list of supported AI sites by Microsoft Purview AI Hub.
+For supported generative AI sites like ChatGPT, check out Microsoft’s list of supported AI sites by Microsoft Purview Data Security Posture Management for AI.

-How to get started with Microsoft Purview AI Hub
+How to get started with Microsoft Purview Data Security Posture Management for AI

-Depending on the portal you’re using, navigate to the following locations to start using the AI hub:
+Depending on the portal you’re using, navigate to the following locations to start using the DSPM for AI hub:

 - Sign in to the Microsoft Purview portal or the Microsoft Purview compliance portal